rolando1515/website/README.md

   Questions

   1. Are hooks only used to collect data in the front end? or is it also used to connect it to the backend ?.

+XXXXX NOBERT XXXXX

+Hooks can be used for a lot of things, they're helpful with abstracting logic away from your react component.
+They're essential for creating more modular funtionality.
+They're only used in Functional React components and they redefined the way React is used.

+I added examples for what I wanted in the css (changing the width at different media queries).
+Please add the other fonts weights and styles in the public/fonts folder.
+Also add more css variables for the colors in the Figma, I'll add comments in the Figma file tomorrow to give you some hints.